-Industrial Shrimp Aquaculture

 The debate on industrial shrimp aquaculture highlighted the history of its development in the region.
 South Asian governments have yielded to the pressures of international funding agencies, multinational companies and local industrialists.
 They have turned a deaf ear to the problems which this industry has already created in other Asian countries.

 As a result of this, extensive land alienation, especially of agricultural land, has taken place in Bangladesh, both for intensive and extensive forms of shrimp aquaculture.
-In Sri Lanka, the government is implementing plans to develop shrimp aquaculture in the South of the country, despite evidence of the harmful effects of aquaculture in the northwest.
-In both Bangladesh and India there has been substantial loss of biodiversity and destruction of coastal habitats, such as mangroves.
-Aquaculture growth has also to groundwater depletion and land salinization.
+In Sri Lanka, the government is implementing plans to develop shrimp aquaculture in the south of the country, despite evidence of the harmful effects of aquaculture in the north-west.

+In both Bangladesh and India, there has been substantial loss of biodiversity and destruction of coastal habitats, such as mangroves.
+Aquaculture growth has also led to groundwater depletion and land salination.
 This has threatened both local food security and the livelihoods of many coastal communities, in particular of small-scale fishers, farmers and landless labourers.

 The impacts of the 'predatory expansion' of aquaculture in Bangladesh and India have resulted in immense human costs in the form of physical harm and violence, especially against the women of coastal communities.

+People's movements

-In Bangladesh and India, people's movements opposing this type of aquaculture have sprung up they have been met with strong resistance from the investors.
-Public interest litigations in India and appeal to international forums, have helped focus attention on the issues.
+In Bangladesh and India, people's movements opposing this type of aquaculture have sprung up.
+They have been met with strong resistance from the investors.
+Public interest litigations in India and appeals to international forums have helped focus attention on the issue.
 Despite this, new areas continue to be brought under aquaculture.

-Aquaculture is being promoted as a major earned of foreign exchange.
-However, environmental impact assessment studies conducted in India have revealed that the social and environmental costs associated with aquaculture far outweigh these benefits.
-The profits from intensive aquaculture as compared to the use values of unspoilt mangroves a have also been grossly exaggerated.
-In this context, it is important to note the findings of a recent South East Asian Fisheries Development Cooperation (SEAFDEC) study, which has shown that the market value of the harvested resources from a well managed hectare of mangroves (valued in the range of some US\$10,000) is only a little less than the net profits from a hectare of intensive shrimp aquaculture.
+Aquaculture is being promoted as a major earner of foreign exchange.
+However, environmental assessment studies conducted in India have revealed that the social and environmental costs associated with aquaculture far outweigh these benefits.
+The profits from intensive aquaculture as compared to the use values of unspoilt mangroves have also been grossly exaggerated.
+In this context, it is important to note the findings of a recent South-east Asian Fisheries Development Co-operation (SEAFDEC) study, which has shown that the market value of the harvested resources from a well-managed hectare of mangroves (valued in the range of around US\$ 10,000) is only a little less than the net profits from a hectare of intensive shrimp aquaculture.

 In the context of falling marine fish production, aquaculture has been advocated as a viable, alternative source of fish supply.
 However, the feed for intensive shrimp aquaculture is primarily from the harvest of industrial fisheries converted into fishmeal.
-It is estimated that by year 2000 about 570,000 tonnes of cultured shrimp will be produced in Asia.
-The Fish feed requirement for this will be of the order of one million tones (dry weight).
-This represents a staggering 3.5 million tones wet-weight of fish, more than the total marine fish harvested in India today.
+It is estimated that by the year 2000, about 570,000 tonnes of cultured shrimp will be produced in Asia.
+The fish feed requirement for this will be of the order of one million tonnes (dry weight).
+This represents a staggering three million tonnes of fish, in wet weight. more than the total marine fish harvested India today.
 This is clearly unsustainable, with an unknown impact on marine biodiversity and the food chain.
-It has negative implications for the livelihoods of small-scale fisheries.
-Additionally, the diversion of fish to fish meal manufacture not only deprives the local population of inexpensive fish protein, it also displaces women whose livelihood was earlier derived from fish processing using traditional methods, as recently witnessed in West Bengal, India.
+It also has negative implications for the livelihoods of small-scale fishers.
+Additionally, the diversion of fish to fishmeal manufacture not only deprives the local population of inexpensive fish protein, it also displaces women whose livelihood was earlier derived from fish processing using traditional methods, as recently witnessed in West Bengal, India.

-All this points to the link between industrial aquaculture and industrial fisheries both of which are detrimental to the interests of artisanal fishing communities.
-The demands, therefore, to ban shrimp monoculture, industrial fisheries and to strictly regulate trawl fisheries, are intrinsically related if coastal management is to be oriented towards sustaining coastal communities and fishery resources.
+All this points to the link between industrial aquaculture and industrial fisheries, both of which are detrimental to the interests of artisanal fishing communities.
+The demands, therefore, to ban shrimp monoculture and industrial fisheries, and to strictly regulate trawl fisheries should be seen as intrinsically inter-related, if coastal management is to be oriented towards sustaining coastal communities and fishery resources.

-Fisheries Management
+Fisheries management